-(1) Complaints of failure to provide services required by the Sexual Assault Survivors Emergency Care Act may be filed with the department.
+(1) Complaints of failure to provide services required by the Sexual Assault regarding failure of a hospital to provide services required by the Sexual Assault Survivors Emergency Care Act to determine the action to b taken to satisfy the complaint.

+Survivors Emergency Care Act may be filed with the department.

-(2) The department shall investigate every complaint it receives regarding failure of a hospital to provide services required by the Sexual Assault Survivors Emergency Care Act to determine the action to b taken to satisfy the complaint.
+(2) The department shall investigate every complaint it receives egarding failure of a hospital to provide services required by the Sexual Assault Survivors Emerge